 Understanding Homeowners Association Fees

 One of the benefits of living in an HOA development is the shared amenities provided to homeowners living in the community.
-The HOA members enjoy access to various amenities such as swimming pools, spas, fitness centers, and even clubhouses, which are always well-maintained to benefit community members.
+The HOA members enjoy access to various amenities such as swimming pools, spas, fitness centers, and even clubhouses, which are jointly maintained to benefit community members.

 Apart from such amenities, members also benefit from the security, lawn care, pest control, maintenance, and repairs, etc. All the benefits come at a cost, and homeowners living in the community are required to help shoulder the expenses.